Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

   > ./NisseV4 8080 /Directory/You/Want/To/Server/On/Port/8080 /etc/letsencrypt/live/<MySite.com>/
 ```

-## Threading Potential concerns
+## Threading Potential Concerns

 In some previous code reviews I have done, I have seen beginners create a new thread for each new connection that is created.
 The thread will handle the request and complete (thread exiting and being killed).
 This is acceptable for a Web Server that handles a very low volume of calls and will keep the code simple, but it is a problematic design for high-volume or general servers.

 Creating a thread is a resource-intensive process, so it's generally discouraged to create and destroy a large number of threads.
 Additionally, the CPU can typically handle only one thread per core at any time; therefore, making a vast number of threads may lead to [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)#) as the scheduler attempts to allocate time slices for each thread to perform active work.

-The best practice is generally to create a thread pool in which threads are assigned “Work Items” from a queue.
+The best practice is to create a thread pool in which threads are assigned “Work Items” from a queue.
 Upon completion, they are reused to handle subsequent “Work Items” but suspended when no “Work Items” are available.

 The C++ standard tried to indirectly address thread pools via the standard library `async()` function.
 This function abstracts the concept of threads and allows the implementation to provide its own internal thread pool.
-However, we are not going to use this feature in this project; in a subsequent article, I want to explore the concepts of cooperative multitasking using CoRoutines.
+However, we will not use this feature in this project; in a subsequent article, I want to explore the concepts of cooperative multitasking using CoRoutines.

 ##  What has Changed